 “. . .never say it,” he said.
 “You can torture me all that you want.
 I won’t give in.”

-Vivenna leaned back, frowning.
+Vivenna sat back, frowning.
 By design, the Idris spy network in Hallandren had loose organization.
-Her father knew all of their agents, of course, but Vivenna had really only ever interacted with Lemks.
-He would have contacts and sources in the palace, however--not to mention means of getting in touch with some of the other agents in the city.
+Her father knew all of their agents, of course, but Vivenna had only ever interacted with Lemks.
+He would have means of getting in touch with some of the other agents in the city.

 And that was what she needed.
 She gritted her teeth, leaning forward again.
 She felt like a grave robber as she shook Lemks’ head slightly.
-“Lemks,” she said forcefully.
-“Look at me.
+“Lemks, look at me.
 I’m not here to torture you.
 I’m the princess.
 You wrote me a letter earlier today.
 Now I’m here, at your own command.”

 “Can’t fool me,” the old man whispered, eyes still unfocused.
 “Your torture is nothing to me.
 I won’t give it up.
 Not to you.”

-Vivenna frowned, considering different options.
+Vivenna frowned, considering her different options.

 Suddenly, Lemks shuddered, and a wave of color washed across the bed, over Vivenna, and pulsed out along the floor.
 Despite herself, Vivenna stepped back in shock.

 Another pulse came, and she was able to watch it more closely.
 It wasn’t color itself.
-It was simply a wave of enhanced color--a ripple that made the colors in the room stand out more as it passed.
-The floor, the sheets, her own dress, suddenly flared to vibrant brightness for a second, then faded back to their original colors.
+It was simply a wave of enhanced color--a ripple that made the hues in the room stand out more as it passed.
+The floor, the sheets, her own dress--all suddenly flared to vibrant brightness for a second, then faded back to their original colors.

 “What in Austre’s name was that?”
 Vivenna asked.